-Kay A. Floyd, President/Principal Consultant, has over two decades of development experience including prospect research, proposal development, project management, and program evaluation.
+Kay A. Floyd, President/Principal Consultant, has over 25 years of development experience including prospect research, proposal development, project management, and program evaluation.
 She provides professional advice and assistance to institutions of higher education and non-profit organizations.
-In recent years, she has secured over $93 million in external funding from state, federal, foundation, corporate, and individual sources.
-She specializes in funding through U.S. Department of Education programs, including Title III Strengthening Institutions Program; Title III Hispanic Serving Institutions STEM Program; Title V Hispanic Serving Institutions Program; TRIO programs; and National Resource Centers and Foreign Language Area Studies Fellowships programs.
+In recent years, she has secured over $100 million in external funding from state, federal, foundation, corporate, and individual sources.
+She specializes in funding through U.S. Department of Education programs including Title III Strengthening Institutions Program (SIP), Title III Hispanic Serving Institutions STEM and Articulation (HSI STEM), Title V Developing Hispanic Serving Institutions (DHSI), Title III Predominantly Black Institutions (PBI), and TRIO.
+Recent National Science Foundation successes include grants funded through the Improvement of Undergraduate STEM Education (IUSE) and Advanced Technological Education (ATE) programs and the U.S. Department of Energy’s Nuclear Physics program.
 Kay also conducts external evaluations for federally-funded programs throughout the U.S. She graduated cum laude from Lake Superior State University in Michigan with an AD in Business Administration.
 She is a member of the American Evaluation Association (AEA) and the Grant Professionals Association (GPA).

 Linda E. Cullum, Ph.D., Executive Director of Research and Proposal Development, has worked in academic settings for the past 40 years, as a professional librarian, an English professor, a Learning Center Coordinator, and as a Writing Center Director.
 She has extensive experience in grant proposal writing and has written and contributed to successful grants funded by the Verizon Foundation and the U.S. Department of Education including Title III, Strengthening Institutions Program, among others.
 Other professional experience includes special projects related to institutional reaccreditation and strategic planning.
 She has served on various university committees including the Institutional Review Board, Program Review Committee, Graduate Committee, and Gender Equity Task Force.
 She is the editor of two scholarly collections, Breaking the Cycle: Gender, Literacy, and Learning (Heinemann, 1998) and Contemporary Ethnic American Poets: a Bio-Bibliography (Greenwood, 2004), and has published essays on American Indian writers, gender in the classroom, community-based learning, teaching composition, and librarianship.
 She holds advanced degrees in Library Science (M.S.
 Drexel University), English Literature (M.A.
 Temple University), and Composition and Rhetoric (Ph.D.
 Indiana University of Pennsylvania).